liferay/liferay-screens/ios/Documentation/screenlet_creation.md

 }
 ```

 * You're done!
 Now you can add your new screenlet to your storyboard as usual and use it as a ready-to-use component.
-When the user presses any button, the BaseScreenlet's code will create and run the interactor.
+When the user presses any button, the BaseScreenlet's code creates and runs the interactor.

-* If you want to see the final code, you have the project with this screenlet in [this folder](https://github.com/liferay/liferay-screens/tree/master/ios/Samples/AddBookmark-screenlet).
+If you want to see this screenlet's final code, it's project is located [here on GitHub](https://github.com/liferay/liferay-screens/tree/master/ios/Samples/AddBookmark-screenlet).